 - Create a realistic tool that could be used for learning

-- Develop 3D modeling skills
+- Develop 3D modeling skills, practice modeling human face features

 - Create an interesting virtual reality experience